Hypervigilance - Always 'On Alert'

 Why Does This Happen?

-The Hidden Cost of Always Being Alert
+The Cost of Always Being Alert

-What Can You Do About It?
+What Can we Do About It?

 • Practice Gradual Relaxation: Small doses of intentional relaxation can slowly teach your nervous system that it's safe to let go.
 Even brief practices, like five minutes of deep breathing or gentle stretching, can retrain your brain.